 Hornbeck was established in 1997 and has one of the most capable and high-spec fleets of vessels in the industry.
 Out of 273 companies that own and operate OSVs worldwide, we believe that we have the third largest fleet of high-spec and ultra high-spec OSVs in the world measured by DWT capacity.
 Furthermore, we own the largest fleet of ultra high-spec OSVs in the GoM.
-Additionally, we are one of the top operators of OSVs, based on DWT, in each of our two core geographic markets, which constitute 27.1% of the global supply.
+Additionally, we are one of the top operators of OSVs, based on DWT, in each of our two core geographic markets, which constitute 40.7% of the global supply.
 Our 48 U.S.-flagged OSVs comprise the second largest fleet of technologically advanced, OSVs qualified for work in the U.S. GoM under the Jones Act.
-As of April 2023, 20 of our active U.S.-flagged OSVs and six of our MPSVs are operating in the U.S. GoM.
-We also currently operate three OSVs in the U.S. Atlantic, two OSVs offshore Brazil, seven OSVs offshore Mexico, two MPSVs in the U.S. Pacific and two MPSVs offshore Mexico.
+As of April 2023, 18 of our active U.S.-flagged OSVs and six of our MPSVs are operating in the U.S. GoM.
+We also currently operate (i) three OSVs and one MPSV in the U.S. Atlantic, (ii) two OSVs offshore Brazil, (iii) seven OSVs and two MPSVs offshore Mexico and (iv) two MPSVs in the U.S. Pacific.
 We believe that having scale in our core markets with the flexibility to transfer vessels among regions benefits our customers and provides us with operating efficiencies.